Rnfudge02/AARDK/Readme.md

 [realsense](./Build/Dependencies/isaac_ros_common/docker/Dockerfile.realsense)&rarr; Contains build instructions for setting up the

-[opencv_nv](./Build/Dockerfile.opencv_nv) &rarr; Contains platform-specific instructions for buildingh and installing OpenCV with support for NVIDIA CUDA, CUDNN, etc.
+[opencv_nv](./Build/Dockerfile.opencv_nv) &rarr; Contains platform-specific instructions for building and installing OpenCV with support for NVIDIA CUDA, CUDNN, etc.

 [user](./Build/Dockerfile.user) &rarr; Contains instructions for setting up the user in the container, and granting them the approrpiate permissions to access the hardware.
 This is a maintained version of a previous NVIDIA CORPORATION Dockerfile that is no longer supported, but essential for the project.
 Project specific changes have been implemented.